-First, we need to think about what 2016 has meant for customer service as a whole.
+First, we need to think about what 2016 has meant for call handling and customer service as a whole.
 What is clear is that in 2016, customers have become smarter, social media has started to be seen as the normal place where customer go to complain (and praise) companies, and the demand for Omni channel is growing faster than ever before.

 With this in mind, here are our 4 customer service predictions for 2017:

 - Social media customer service is becoming standard